Alan Clark: First portfolios

 Clark received his first ministerial posting as a Parliamentary Under-Secretary of State at the Department of Employment in 1983, where he was responsible for moving the approval of regulations relating to equal pay in the House of Commons.
-His speech in 1983 followed a wine-tasting dinner with his friend of many years standing, Christopher Selmes.
+His speech in 1983 followed a wine-tasting dinner with his friend of many years standing, Christopher Soames.
 Irritated by what he regarded as a bureaucratically written civil-service speech, he galloped through the script, skipping over pages of text.
 The then-opposition MP Clare Short stood up on a point of order and, after acknowledging that MPs cannot formally accuse each other of being drunk in the House of Commons, accused him of being "incapable", a euphemism for drunk.
 Although the government benches were furious at the accusation, Clark later admitted in his diaries that the wine-tasting had affected him.
 To date, he is the only Member of Parliament to have been accused in the House of Commons of being drunk at the despatch box.

 In 1986, Clark was promoted to Minister for Trade at the Department of Trade and Industry.
 It was during this time that he became involved with the issue of export licences to Iraq, the Matrix-Churchill affair.
 In 1989, he became Minister for Defence Procurement at the Ministry of Defence.

 When Clark was Minister for Trade, responsible for overseeing arms sales to foreign governments, he was interviewed by journalist John Pilger who asked him:

 JP "Did it bother you personally that this British equipment was causing such mayhem and human suffering (by supplying arms for Indonesia's war in East Timor)?"

 AC "No, not in the slightest, it never entered my head.
 You tell me that this was happening, I didn't hear about it or know about it."

 JP "Well, even if I hadn't told you it was happening, the fact that we supply highly effective equipment to a regime like that is not a consideration, as far as you're concerned.
 It's not a personal consideration.
 I ask the question because I read you are a vegetarian and you are quite seriously concerned about the way animals are killed."